 11 - Publications, Copyrights, and Patents

-As a Research Associateship awardee, you join the ranks of distinguished scholars who have been chosen to participate in the Research Associateship Programs of the National Research Council.
+As an NRC Research Associateship awardee, you join the ranks of distinguished scholars who have been chosen to participate in the NRC Research Associateship Programs.
 Since the Programs began in 1954, the exceptional research of Associates has contributed greatly to the scientific efforts of federal laboratories and to the body of scientific knowledge as a whole.

 The objectives of the Programs are (1) to provide postdoctoral and senior scientists and engineers of unusual promise and ability with opportunities for research on projects, largely of their own choice, which are compatible with the research interests of the sponsoring laboratories, and (2) to contribute thereby to the overall research efforts of the federal laboratories.

-Research Associateship awards are administered by the Fellowships Office of the National Research Council, located in Washington, DC.
+NRC Research Associateship awards are administered by the Fellowships Office of the National Academies of Sciences, Engineering, and Medicine (the National Academies), located in Washington, DC.
 The mailing address and contact information are as follows:

 500 Fifth Street, NW